Office of the Superintendent of Financial Institutions

-The online form contains both the Nil and Positive Report.
-The system will provide the appropriate form based on the type of report selected to be filled out on the cover page.
+The online form contains both the Nil and Positive Report, however only Positive Reports are required to be filed with OSFI.
 Any questions should be directed via email to RA-RRS.Support@osfi-bsif.gc.ca.

-For electronic filing instructions, please refer to the Regulatory Reporting System (RRS) – Manage Financial Returns User Guide located on the OSFI website.
+For electronic filing instructions, please refer to the Regulatory Reporting System (RRS) – Manage Financial Returns User Guide and Section 3.5 of the Regulatory Reporting System (RRS) - Manage Corporate Returns User Guide located on the OSFI website.